hectorpefo/prepublication/_posts/2018-09-15-Map-Colors.md

 ## Solution

-We'll go strait to the extra credit.
+We'll go straight to the extra credit.
 You have to walk $M+N$ blocks in total, and of those $M+N$ blocks you must choose $M$ blocks to travel east-west.
 There are ${M+N} \choose M$ ways to do this, and so it will take half that many days to walk all of the paths.

 <br>